arnavxjain/PyMail-Assistant/README.md

 - Create the `HTML` temmplate
 - Run the Program

-### Make sure to enable `less secure app access`.
+### Make sure to enable `less secure app access` in your google account settings.
 Without this, the app will not function